ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 After having deleted an OSCORE group, the Group Manager can inform the group members by means of the following two methods.
 When contacting a group member, the Group Manager uses the pairwise secure communication association established with that member during its joining process (see {{Section 6 of I-D.ietf-ace-key-groupcomm-oscore}}).

 * The Group Manager sends an individual request message to each group member, targeting the respective resource used to perform the group rekeying process (see {{Section 11.1 of I-D.ietf-ace-key-groupcomm-oscore}}).
-The Group Manager uses the same format of the Join Response message in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}, where only the parameters 'gkty', 'key' and 'ace-groupcomm-profile' are present, and the 'key' parameter is the empty CBOR map.
+The Group Manager uses the same format of the Join Response message in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}, where only the parameters 'gkty', 'key' and 'ace_groupcomm_profile' are present, and the 'key' parameter is the empty CBOR map.

 * A group member may subscribe for updates to the group-membership resource associated with the OSCORE group.
 In particular, if this relies on CoAP Observe {{RFC7641}}, a group member would receive a 4.04 (Not Found) notification response from the Group Manager, since the group-configuration resource has been deallocated upon deleting the OSCORE group (see {{Section 6.1 of I-D.ietf-ace-key-groupcomm}}).
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 5 ("Group deleted").